-The Particle Debugger is no longer available, however there are are number of inexpensive CMSIS-DAP debuggers available.
+The Particle Debugger is the best option for debugging Particle hardware.
+Many CMSIS-DAP debuggers are also compatible with Particle hardware.
 This document describes using the NanoDAP debugger, however there are many nearly identical debuggers available.
 If have the option of getting it with or without file system support, get it with the file system, though on many models it won't even be mentioned since file system support should be standard for a CMSIS-DAP debugger.

 The CMSIS-DAP debuggers work with both Gen 3 (Argon, Boron, B-Series SoM, Tracker SoM) and Gen 2 (Photon, P1, Electron, E-Series) devices.
 The ST-LINK/V2 adapter only works with Gen 2 devices.